tailwindcomponents/articles/upgarde-laravel-mix-to-v6/index.md

 # Upgrade laravel mix to v6

-Laravel mix v6 comes with support the latest versions of numerous dependencies, including webpack 5, PostCSS 8, Vue Loader 16, and more.
-You can install tailwindcss v2 without compat verion when you upgrade to laravel mix v6, just you have to check your `package.json` dependencies list for any third-party tools or plugins that may not yet be compatible with webpack 5 or PostCSS 8.
+Laravel mix v6 comes with support to the latest versions of numerous dependencies, including webpack 5, PostCSS 8, Vue Loader 16, and more.
+You can install Tailwindcss v2 without compat verion when you upgrade to laravel mix v6, you only have to check your `package.json` dependencies list for any third-party tools or plugins that may not yet be compatible with webpack 5 or PostCSS 8.

 ## Install laravel mix v6 and postcss8